-36. The Code of Audit Practice sets out the four areas that frame the wider scope of public sector audit.
-The Code of Audit Practice requires auditors to consider the adequacy of the arrangements in place for the wider scope areas in audited bodies.

-37. In summary, the four wider scope areas cover the following:

-- Financial management: means having sound budgetary processes.
-We will consider the arrangements to secure sound financial management including the strength of the financial management culture, accountability, and arrangements to prevent and detect fraud, error, and other irregularities. - Financial sustainability: as auditors, we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+- 34. The Code of Audit Practice sets out the four areas that frame the wider scope of public sector audit.
+The Code of Audit Practice requires auditors to consider the adequacy of the arrangements in place for the wider scope areas in audited bodies. - 35.
+In summary, the four wider scope areas cover the following: - Financial management: means having sound budgetary processes.
+We will consider the arrangements to secure sound financial management including the strength of the financial management culture, accountability, and arrangements to prevent and detect fraud, error, and other irregularities.
+This will include reviewing the council's progress with investigating the matches identified by the National Fraud Initiative exercise. - Financial sustainability: as auditors, we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
 We will also comment on financial sustainability in the longer term.
 We define this as medium-term (two to five years) and longer-term (longer than five years). - Vision, leadership, and governance: we conclude on the arrangements in place to deliver the vision, strategy and priorities adopted by the council.
 We also consider the effectiveness of the governance arrangements to support delivery. - Use of resources to improve outcomes: we will consider how the council demonstrates economy, efficiency, and effectiveness through the use of financial and other resources.